 Roads Ahead Driving School is solely owned by Stuart Yeowart, DSAADI, MAIRSO, who offers Driving Tuition in and around the Chesterfield area for new and more experienced drivers.

-Stuart is also a Company Director of Driver Training Consultants Ltd, a newly formed company that offer driver training to companies and individuals.
+Stuart is also a Company Director of Driver Training Consultants, a company that offer driver training to companies and individuals.
 Stuart and his two partners have supplied driver training free of charge to the drivers at Ashgate Hospice to ensure that they are safe and eco friendly.

 In March 2008 Stuart completed 30 years service with the Derbyshire Police. he is a Class 1 Police Advanced Car Driver as well as Class 1 Police Advanced Motorcyclist.
 He was also a member of the VIP Escort Team, for visiting royalty and other VIP's.